DDReg pharma

 RMP and REMS capabilities at DDReg

-As part of its risk minimization and management services, the medical and pharmacovigilance team conducts a meticulous review of resources, including publications, product labels, medical literature, and more, to provide tailored recommendations for risk minimization measures.
+As part of its risk management services, the medical and pharmacovigilance team conducts a meticulous review of resources, including publications, product labels, medical literature, and more, to provide tailored recommendations for risk minimization measures.
 The team continuously evaluates product risks and develops country-specific safety documentation.
 Additionally, the medical and pharmacovigilance experts compile, author, and conduct compliant quality checks of RMPs, supports REMS, review patent portfolios & technological pipelines, and develop and implement additional risk minimization measures.

 References and further reading: